gumaerc-testorg/18.404j-fall-2020/content/pages/instructor-insights.md

 **OCW:** How did you develop a sense of community for graduate students while teaching remotely?

 **Michael Sipser:** I left it up to the students themselves to form communities.
-I offered them community-building resources such as the math-department’s [Pset Partners](https://psetpartners-test.mit.edu/about) tool that is excellent, as well as [Piazza](https://piazza.com/signup).
+I offered them community-building resources such as the math-department’s {{% resource_link "ce59c8e2-08d2-448f-90d5-dda96f3055a5" "Pset Partners" %}} tool that is excellent, as well as {{% resource_link "ec01f0c9-3a52-4a81-a53e-2a1dcbe5faa7" "Piazza" %}}.

 **OCW:** Even before sharing your updated materials on OCW, you made your source files from Fall 2020 openly available to educators on your website.
 Tell us about your commitment to sharing open educational resources (OER).
 What motivates you to share?